pitabwire/frame/docs/service/index.md

 # Service

-### About

 Service is the glue that holds together components in the frame library.
 All components that are to be used in the lifecycle of the application are instantiated at startup.

 ### Initialization

-A new service object is created by supplying the service name and or a list of [components](components) that will be utilized by the application.
+A new service object is created by supplying the service name and or a list of [components](../components) that will be utilized by the application.

 ````go
      import(